Advocacy Training: Everything You Want to Know

-Tell us a little bit about your career path.
-How did you get involved in the advocacy and nonprofit space?
+How did you get involved in the advocacy training space?

 Why is coalition building essential to advocacy?